An award-winning architect and world’s largest log house manufacturer design houses for the future

 Pavel Denisov had a passion!
 He wanted to build a log house in Vancouver, but there was a slight problem – no investors for this project.
 Pavel took that as a challenge, and he built his first custom single-family log house in Vancouver in 2016, although his history with log home construction goes back much further than that.

-St. Petersburg born Pavel graduated as an architect in 1986 from the university with honors and gained local experience in Soviet time in Russia.
-His skills were not left unnoticed and 10 years later he joined a western building consultancy company.
-That’s when he got in the world of a log and met Finns for the first time.
+St. Petersburg-born Pavel graduated from university with honours as an architect in 1986 and gained experience in Soviet-time Russia where his talents and skills were widely recognized.
+Nine years later, he joined a western building consultancy company.
+That’s when he discovered the world of log building and met Finnish timber experts for the first time.

 Pavel Denisov, why did you choose Kontio as your partner?